Finding a placement

 The employer should be able to provide a written policy on health, safety and welfare provision.
 The employer should be willing and able to confirm in writing that all relevant statutory duties in respect of health and safety and welfare are being complied with

 This should be documented in your contract of employment.
 The university’s expectations are outlined in the Placement Agreement, which must be completed prior to the start of a placement.

-If you require a Tier 4 study visa this needs to be in place in advance of the placement starting
+If you require a Student Visa this needs to be in place in advance of the placement starting

-If you are a student studying under a Tier 4 visa then you will need to ensure that the terms of your visa cover the full duration of study, including the Placement Year, regardless of where your eventual placement might be located.
+If you are a student studying under a Student Visa then you will need to ensure that the terms of your visa cover the full duration of study, including the Placement Year, regardless of where your eventual placement might be located.
 You should consult with the university’s Visa Compliance Team to discuss this issue in detail to ensure you are fully informed as to the implications of this option before making any placement commitments.

 The employer should be fully aware of your status as a placement student and be willing to afford you the time and opportunities to acquire experiences that can contribute to your placement learning and reflection.
 They should also be willing to interact with representatives of the university in their supervision of your placement